bbauska/TUMx-DWAPNx/README.md

 have.
 You need to run the server, so the client-side code gets

 executed and provides us with the API, so, we can get some data in this part here.
-So, let\'s
+So, let&apos;s

 go to our terminal.
-I\'m already in the folder that holds all the code.
+I&apos;m already in the folder that holds all the code.
 So, I can

 list it here.
 I actually have a little shortcut for